martijn80/datastar-guides/README.md

-This is a collection of info I missed in the Datastar docs at https://data-star.dev
+This is a personal collection of info I missed in the Datastar docs at https://data-star.dev

 - [Datastar Attributes Cheatsheet](./attributes-cheatsheet.md)